mcvickerlab/WASP2/README.md

 **Optional Arguments**
 - -s/--samples: Filter SNPs whose genotypes are heterozygous in one or more samples.
 Accepts comma delimited string, or file with one sample per line.
 - -r/--region: Filter SNPs that overlap peaks/regions of interest.
-Accepts files in narrowPeak or BED format.
+Accepts files in narrowPeak, BED, gtf and gff3 format.
 - -o/--out_file: Output file for counts.
 Defaults to counts.tsv
 - -t/--temp_loc: Write intermediary files to a directory instead of deleting.
 Useful for debugging issues.
 - --use_region_names: If regions are provided use region names as identifiers instead of coordinates.
 Names are denoted in fourth column of BED.
 Ignored if no name column in BED file.

+**RNA-Seq Specific Arguments**
+- --gene_feature: Feature type in gtf/gff3 for counting intersecting SNPs.
+Defaults to 'exon' for snp counting.
+- --gene_attribute: Attribute name from gtf/gff3 attribute column to use as ID.
+Defaults to '<feature>_id' in gtf and 'ID' in gff3.
+- --gene_parent: Parent attribute in gtf/gff3 for feature used in counting.
+Defaults to 'transcript_id' in gtf and 'Parent' in gff3.

 &nbsp;